Aaron4732/Projekt/README.md

 # Battleships

 How to start the game:
-Go to the Main class and start the main method and follow the instructuns in the console.
+Go to the Main class, start the main method and follow the instructions in the console.
 Thats it! :)